Charlotte vs. Middle Tennessee NCAA Football Odds, Plays and Insights | September 24, 2021

 Charlotte Stats and Trends

-- So far this year Charlotte has two wins against the spread.

-- The 49ers covered the spread in their only game when favored by 3 points or more.
+- This season, the 49ers won ATS in their only game as a favorite of 3 points or more.

-- Charlotte's games this year have not eclipsed the over/under yet in three opportunities.
+- Charlotte's games this year have not gone over any of three set point totals.

-- Charlotte is 2-0 against the spread and 2-0 overall in games when it records more than 25.7 points.
+- Charlotte is 2-0 against the spread and 2-0 overall in games when it puts up more than 25.7 points.

-- Charlotte is 2-0 against the spread and 2-0 overall when the team totals over 369.7 yards.
+- In games that Charlotte totals more than 369.7 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the 49ers have three turnovers, four fewer than the Blue Raiders have takeaways (7).

 - Find the latest spread and moneyline odds for Charlotte at SISportsbook.